thradams/cake/README.md

 The C Programming language 1978

-> "C is a general-purpose programming language which features economy of expression, modern control flow and data structures, and a rich set of operators.
+> _"C is a general-purpose programming language which features economy of expression, modern control flow and data structures, and a rich set of operators.
 C is not a "very high level" language, nor a "big" one, and is not specialised to any particular area of application.
-But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more powerful languages."
+But its absence of restrictions and its generality make it more convenient and effective for many tasks than supposedly more powerful languages."_

-> "In our experience, C has proven to be a pleasant, expressive, and versatile language for a wide variety of programs.
-It is easy to learn, and it wears well as one's experience with it grows"
+> _"In our experience, C has proven to be a pleasant, expressive, and versatile language for a wide variety of programs.
+It is easy to learn, and it wears well as one's experience with it grows"_

+The C Programming language Second Edition 1988

+> _"As we said in the preface to the first edition, C "wears well as one's experience with it grows."
+With a decade more experience, we still feel that way."_

+Me 2023

+> _As my experience with any language grows, more a like C._

 # 🍰 Cake

-Cake is a compiler front end written from scratch in C, specifically designed for C23.
+Cake is a compiler front end written from scratch in C, designed from the C23 language specification.
 It allows you to translate newer versions of C, such as C23, to C99.
 Additionally, Cake provides a platform for experimenting with new features for the C language, including extensions like lambdas and defer.

 # Web Playground